-Victoria's ability to achieve this will be impacted by climate change and the legacy of habitat clearing and fragmentation 24.
-We are already seeing a change in flora communities in Australia and globally as a result of climate change, resulting in forest, woodland and grassland declines at scale 25.
-This has a negative effect on ecosystem health and related socio-economic and cultural values 26.
+Victoria's ability to achieve this will be impacted by climate frequency of freshwater flows and inundation, decrease change and the legacy of habitat clearing and fragmentation wetland connectivity, damage vegetation through more 24.
+We are already seeing a change in flora communities in frequent storms, and alter salinity and water levels via sea Australia and globally as a result of climate change, resulting level rise 31.
+For example, a study in the Gippsland Lakes found that declines in runoff linked to climate change over in forest, woodland and grassland declines at scale 25.
+This has a negative effect on ecosystem health and related sociothe next 30 years will likely increase wetland salinity and economic and cultural values 26. decrease the availability of freshwater habitats 31.